SUPPORTIVE TREATMENT

 Intended Outcomes

-All CAT therapies are intended to reduce the risk and frequency of seizures, and to help you feel your best.
+All CAT treatments are intended to reduce the risk and frequency of seizures and to help you feel your best.

 Results